-Questions on audience engagement and network opportunities have been a challenge for virtual and hybrid events.
-To make sure both audiences are equally engaged and have similar experiences, planning is essential.
+Questions about audience engagement and network opportunities have been a challenge for virtual and hybrid events.
+To make sure both the audiences are equally engaged and have similar experiences, planning is essential.
 For the virtual aspect of the event, interaction needs to be planned, well explained, coordinated and intentional.

 Networking chat rooms are the ideal solution for hybrid and virtual conferences.
 Virtual audiences can easily lose connection after the stream ends whereas in-person attendees can network or visit the exhibition stands.
 Therefore, for the virtual audience it is essential to plan activities to keep them engaged as well.

 Communicating and connecting face-to-face keeps both the audiences interested and willing to participate.